What Is Myelopathy?

 Treatment of myelopathy ranges from simple observation for young patients with stable myelopathy advancing to immediate surgery to prevent progressive weakness that could evolve to paralysis from significant narrowing around the spinal cord.
 Surgeries for cervical spondylotic myelopathy range from anterior (front of the spine) surgeries to posterior (back of the spine) surgeries or possibly both.

-If you are experiencing any of these symptoms or have any concerns about your spine health.
-Call us today at 817-916-4685 to schedule a physical evaluation with one of our board-certified experts.
-For any questions about the services we offer, please contact our office.
+If you are experiencing any of these symptoms or have any concerns about your spine health, contact our office today.
+Call us at 817-916-4685 to schedule a physical evaluation with one of our board-certified experts.